-I’ve learned more from security experts on Twitter, then any certification could provide.
-I love how theories you are learning about are discussed in real-time.
+I’ve learned more from security experts on Twitter; then any certification could provide.
+I love how theories you are learning are discussed in real-time.

-Cyber security isn’t glamorous, it isn’t all CSI Cyber.
-A lot of it is repetitive and everything you do will somehow be loosely related to Networking protocols.
+Cybersecurity isn’t glamorous; it isn’t all CSI Cyber.
+A lot of it is repetitive, and everything you do is loosely related to Networking protocols.

 You should understand how a servers work (cloud, dedicated, raspberry pi…), how clients work (access the internet, files, VPN when working remotely…), and how they could be exploited.

-If you have no real world experience or an IT related degree, the only way someone will every be willing to hire you is with a Security Degree
+If you have no real world experience or an IT related degree, the only way someone will ever be willing to hire you is with a Security Degree

 CompTIA Security+ is a global certification that validates the baseline skills you need to perform core security functions and pursue an IT security career.
 It’s the most competitively priced certificate, and most widely accepted.

 Figure out what your job will look like

 Take Pentesting as an example.
 The job sounds cool and “sexy,” but in reality, you can’t break into anything connected to the internet.
 Pentesting is more like Boxing; boxers get their big break and get front page news once in a while, but what people don’t see are the countless hours in the gym, getting beat up by trainers and better boxers.

 I suggest looking the worst part of any job and ask yourself if you are willing to do with a smile.
 A teacher has that problem kid that disturbs the class, in construction you work the coldest & hottest days of the year… what issues are you going to have to deal with when you start your new career?
 Is your family going to be ok with you responding to a breach during Christmas dinner?
 These are things you should reflect on before selecting which specialty you want to take on.